openstack/ha-guide/doc/ha-guide/source/controller-ha-keystone.rst

    .. note::

-      If you are using both private and public IP addresses, you should create two Virtual IP addresses and define your endpoint like this:
+      If you are using both private and public IP addresses, you should create two virtual IP addresses and define your endpoint like this:

       .. code-block:: console